MartinDelille/martindelille.github.io/README.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes
+### Theme

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/MartinDelille/martindelille.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+This jekyll instance use the [So Simple theme from mmistakes](https://github.com/mmistakes/so-simple-theme/).

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having trouble with the content I wrote or anything?
+Want to talk?
+[Drop an issue!](https://github.com/MartinDelille/martindelille.github.io/issues/new)